hewner/csse403/docs/CSSE220CAP.md

 5. Predict the performance of simple algorithms, including search and sort, given their asymptotic worst, best, and average case run times.
-6. Select basic data structures (i.e., arrays, linked lists, and hash maps) based on asymptotic time complexity of typical operations.
+6. Select basic data structures (i.e., arrays, linked lists) based on asymptotic time complexity of typical operations.
 7. Work in a team of 3-4 students on a small-to-medium-size software development project including at least three iterative development cycles, demonstrating effective: